Spotter Network

 The SN is officially a Minnesota non-profit corporation, and is recognized as a 501(c)(3) organization by the IRS and is run as an organization of like-minded individuals taking input from the various communities that it serves and making the output available to any and all who are interested in severe weather.

-The SN has a Board of Directors and an advisory committee made up professional meteorologists, storm spotters, storm chasers, emergency response personnel, and NWS officials.
+The SN has a Board of Directors and an advisory committee made up of professional meteorologists, storm spotters, storm chasers, emergency response personnel, and NWS officials.

 On February 26, 2017, storm chasers paid respects to 'Twister' star Bill Paxton by arranging their position indicators to form the initials BP.
+A similar tribute was done in early June 2013 after the deaths of Tim Samaras, Paul Samaras, and Carl Young in a tornado of record width in Oklahoma on May 31.
+The initials TS, PS, and CY were spelled out by storm chasers across North Dakota, South Dakota, and Nebraska, respectively.